DanielBucceri/assignment_app_2/Feedback-Log.md

   - No description of how errors and valdiation are handled.
 Requires description on process if user inputs invalid info and any feedback given to the user.
 - **Assigned Developer:**  Daniel
 - **Actions Taken:**
 - Added a detailed docstring to the main function, describing its purpose, expected user inputs/outputs, and error handling.
 - added comments explaining how the username is read, trimmed, and how the correct GameSession subclass is instantiated.
 - Documented error handling for invalid menu choices both in the docstring and in the code using print("Invalid choice.").
+- moved to kanban requesting review
 - **Date Actioned:** 11/3/25

 ### Second Review

 - **Checked By:** Daniel
 - **Date:**  11/3/25
 - **Final Feedback:**
   - The main function now has a clear docstring describing its purpose, expected user inputs/outputs, and error handling.
   - Comments clarify how the username is read and trimmed, as well as how the correct GameSession subclass is instantiated.
   - The error handling for invalid menu choices is explained in the docstring
+  - Can be merged and complete.
 - **Fix Needed?** Yes / No   | No
 - **Assigned Developer:**
 - **Fix Implemented:**